Coupled poro-elastic behavior of hyper-elastic membranes: Conclusion

 \section{Conclusion}

-This study provides a comprehensive analysis of the impact of poro-elastic properties on the deformation and flow rate through thin compliant membranes.
-Prior research has largely focused on theoretical and numerical studies, with limited experimental data available.
-Our work expands on these foundations by experimentally investigating the deformation and flow rate behavior of silicone rubber membranes with varying material stiffness and porosity patterns.
+This study provides a comprehensive experimental investigation of the coupled deformation and flow behavior of thin, compliant porous membranes under pressure loading.
+Prior work has primarily relied on theoretical or numerical analyses, with limited experimental data available.
+Here, we expand the empirical foundation by systematically exploring how material stiffness and porosity influence membrane mechanics and flow.

-We fabricated membranes with different porosity levels, ranging from solid to highly porous structures, and subjected them to controlled pressure loading.
-The membranes were tested using a bulge test setup, allowing us to measure deformation, pore flow rate, and local stresses and strains of the membranes.
-Our findings show that the porosity does not affect the deformation characteristics of the membranes as a function of the pressure loading.
-This allows us to apply an elastic scaling model developed for solid hyper-elastic polymers.
-The experimental data agrees well with the two-parameter Gent model for a wide range of pressure loading conditions.